coycatrett/blog/src/content/home.md

 githubCalendar: 'coycatrett'
 ---

-Hey, welcome to my blog where I discuss some of my projects and thoughts.
+Hey, welcome to my blog 👋🏽

+I plan to discuss some of my projects and thoughts about math